drocheam/optrace/docs/source/usage/tma.rst

 Overview
 ______________

-A ray transfer matrix analysis object (class name ``TMA``) allows for the analysis of the paraxial properties of a lens or lens setups.
+A ray transfer matrix analysis object |TMA_link| allows for the analysis of the paraxial properties of a lens or lens setups.
 After being computed once and for a specific wavelength it stores a snapshot of different quantities.
 These for instance include focal lengths, nodal points, optical powers and more.

 You can read about the calculation and meaning of the matrix analysis in :numref:`ray_matrix_analysis`.